 In an article titled “Sustainability as a Founding Principle of the United States” from the book “Moral Ground”, ASU’s president, Michael Crow, discusses the individual and collective moral responsibilities for sustaining our planet.Read the Article

 Arizona State University is one of the best places globally to conduct use-inspired, transdisciplinary research.
 The university’s Sustainability Scientists, Scholars and Fellows represent a tremendous breadth of academic disciplines from across ASU and beyond.
 Together, they are accelerating the pace of discovery and understanding in the field of sustainability.

-This video was presented at the second annual meeting of Sustainability Scientists and Scholars, held at ASU September 17, 2015.
+This video was presented at the September 17, 2015, meeting of Sustainability Scientists and Scholars.

 Sustainability Scientists and Scholars launched in 2010

 ASU launched the Sustainability Scientists and Scholars program with the goal of ensuring sustainability is an outcome of our collective, creative, scientific and scholarly and teaching activities.
 We want to produce creative people, innovative ideas, new, transdisciplinary concepts, theories and technologies that will positively impact society and the planet.